jazz-community/jazz-plugin-maven-archetype/README.md

 Further, you will need to have installed the [Jazz Base Service](https://github.com/jazz-community/jazz-plugin-base-service), which is a dependency for any services created with this archetype.
 Any maven builds without this dependency available in your local maven repository will fail.
 Also, you need to have the [jazz sdk p2 repository](https://github.com/jazz-community/jazz-p2-repository-converter) available in your maven repository.
 It is also suggested that you have the [Jazz Debug Environment](https://github.com/jazz-community/jazz-debug-environment) available for a rapid development and test cycle.

 ## Example archetype usage
 This section shows how to create an example service from the archetype.
-It uses default settings and is therefore not recommended for usage in a productive environment without reviewing it carefully and hence only serves as an example.
+It uses default settings and is therefore not recommended for usage in a productive environment without reviewing it carefully.
+Hence, it only serves as an example.

 1. Clone this repository: `git clone https://github.com/jazz-community/jazz-plugin-maven-archetype.git`
 2. Run the setup script
-    * Windows: `.\setup.ps1 -g org.siemens.example`
+    * Windows Powershell: `.\setup.ps1 -g org.siemens.example`
     * Linux: `./setup.sh`
 3. Three consecutive successful maven build cycles should run.
 4. Inside the target folder, there should now be a folder named `com.siemens.example.parent` with the example service structure.
 5. You can now run `mvn package` from inside the `target/com.siemens.example.parent` folder to build the example service plugin.

 ## Bootstrapping a new jazz service using this archetype
 Using paramters when running the automated setup, a new service can be created with proper package declaration, groupId and names already set.
 Passing the right parameters will allow you to get coding right away.
-In this example, I will demonstrate how to create a service with the groupId `org.company.example`, a version of `0.0.1-SNAPSHOT` and a service named `MyService`.
+In this example, I will demonstrate how to create a service with the groupId `org.company.example`, a version of `0.0.1-SNAPSHOT` and a service named `GitHubExampleService`.

 1. Clone this repository: `git clone https://github.com/jazz-community/jazz-plugin-maven-archetype.git`
 2. Run the setup script, but this time passing values to all parameters (chose your own values, short parameters are available):
-    * Windows: `.\setup.ps1 -group org.siemens.example -version 0.0.1-SNAPSHOT -serviceName GitHubExampleService`
+    * Windows Powershell: `.\setup.ps1 -group org.siemens.example -version 0.0.1-SNAPSHOT -serviceName GitHubExampleService`
     * Linux: `./setup.sh --group com.siemens.example --serviceName GitHubExampleService --version 0.0.1-SNAPSHOT`
 3. As above, this will place a plugin folder structure called `org.siemens.example.parent` in the target folder.
 4. Copy this folder to wherever you want to work on your plugin.